jerrymark611/Mapillary-Image-Viewer/README.md

 - Click to get the nearest image from Mapillary
 - Increase image resolution
 - Add markers of image available on the map
-- Add a marker of the position clicked